Initial Agent Setup

 Understanding the Default Network

-To facilitate a smooth trial a default virtual network is created.
+To facilitate a smooth trial, a default virtual network is created.
 This network uses the carrier-grade NAT address space 100.64.0.0/10 as an IP Pool.
 Agents are automatically assigned an IP address from this pool when they are attached to the virtual network and routes are automatically created to allow communication between agents on the same virtual network.

 Step 1 - Setup Agents